PH4GE-ghb/PH4GE-ghb.github.io/index.md

 permalink: /
 ---

-An esoteric collection of musings, art, projects and scribbles created by a lone idiot.
+An esoteric collection of musings, projects and internal dialogues I feel the need to document.